ppant/ppant.github.io/_posts/2024-11-30-malnad_ultra_2024_experience.md

 <ul>
 <li>Try to book your stay closer to the start point, though there will not be many. </li>
-<li>Start early on race day from your stay, as the road from Attingundi to the start point parking is a single-lane, broken tarmac, trail forest road, and there might be traffic and restrictions due to the sensitive zone. </li>
 <li>Make sure that you run with someone or find someone to run with at your pace. </li>
 <li>Carry some extra clothes, sandals, snacks, chargers, etc. in your car.
 Mobile networks are also a problem, so it is better to keep a spare basic phone with a different network SIM, preferably BSNL. </li>
 <li>Traveling in a group will be much more enjoyable and safe! </li>
 </ul>

 This was a brief overview of our Malnad trip.
-I hope to revisit it in 2023.
+I hope to revisit it in 2025/2026 may be for 100K...

 Feel free to write in at [pp@pradeeppant.com](mailto:pp@pradeeppant.com) or comment here in case you wish to share your own experiences or need more info or advice.